What Is the Liminal Window? The GTM Concept That Explains Why Some Technical Consulting Firms Win Big

 The first is deep domain expertise.
 The second is a referral-driven business model.

 Expertise means they are often the first to recognise a market shift.
-FPGA engineers saw the embedded AI transition before the market named it.
+Embedded systems engineers saw the AI-at-the-edge transition before the market named it.
 Cybersecurity consultants saw the compliance mandate wave building before enterprises started budgeting for it.
 AI consultants understood shadow AI risk in clinical settings before hospital procurement teams had a line item for it.

 But referral-driven revenue means their response to that recognition is slow.
 Referrals compound existing relationships.
 They do not build new ones.
 By the time a firm’s referral network reflects the new demand, the window is closing.